MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 3. Enter the domain and cookie name.
 Add comments as needed and then select **Save**.

 > [!NOTE]
 > The **Status** column for any entries added to a published site list will show **Addition pending**.
 If you navigate to the list of site lists by selecting **Microsoft Edge site lists** at the top of the screen, you'll see that the **Published Status** column shows **Changes pending publish** to indicate that latest updates to the site list need to be published for users to receive them.
-You can use the **Filter** button (next to the Search box) to select **Addition pending** to see all added entries that are pending publication.
+You can use the **Filter** button (next to the Search box) to select **Addition pending** to see all the added entries that are pending publication.

 ### Delete a shared cookie from the site list